You are currently viewing You don’t have to know where your problems came from to let them go

 If you are practising, you will, at some point, go through a deepening of relaxation that will act as a catalyst to allow suppressed and even repressed tensions to appear in your conscious mind.
 Having allowed your body to let go, you have moved in a way that brings out the pain without the ego’s capacity to censor what is coming into conscious awareness.

-Various methods of moving are the mechanism of how classical Qi Gong can help alleviate suffering by bypassing your egocentric bodyguard.
+Various movement methods are the mechanism by which classical Qi Gong can help alleviate suffering by bypassing your egocentric bodyguard.
 The Ego Body ( Character Armouring ) maintains familiar patterns of tension that are so entrenched and habitual that we unconsciously resign ourselves to a sense of permanence that cannot accept change.

-Qi Gong practice, therefore, is not some random movement performed passively, which would be another distraction leading you away from the potential of inner understanding instead of toward it.
+Qi Gong practice, therefore, is not some random movement performed passively, which would be another distraction leading you away from the potential to touch stillness.
 It is a method to unblock any inner tension restricting bodily function and frees up energy that powers life and rational thinking.

 The central point is that all exercise, no matter how it is presented and advertised, is often a distraction from health and not a contributor to it.